Canada's CP Rail to restart operations after arbitration agreement | Business

 - Canada

-Canadian Pacific Railway Ltd and union Teamsters Canada Rail Conference have agreed to binding arbitration over a labor dispute, allowing for operations to resume from Tuesday at the country's second-largest railroad.
+Canadian Pacific Railway Ltd will restart operations on Tuesday after agreeing to arbitration with its conductors and engineers, easing concerns of further disruptions to the country's industries that are battling supply chain disruptions.

-The company halted operations and locked its workers out early on Sunday, sparking calls for a quick negotiated end to the work stoppage over fears that it could aggravate a shortage of commodities caused by Russia's invasion of Ukraine.
-Canadian Pacific said on Tuesday it would immediately begin work to resume normal train operations across the country.
+CP said the agreement with Teamsters Canada Rail Conference ends the stoppage that began early Sunday, adding that it would immediately begin work to resume normal train operations across the country.
+The company halted operations and locked its workers out following a dispute related to pensions, pay, and benefits, sparking calls for quick negotiations over fears that it could aggravate a shortage of commodities caused by Russia's invasion of Ukraine.

-CP had notified the union last week that it would lock out employees on Sunday, barring a breakthrough in talks on a deal covering pensions, pay, and benefits.
-It said the key bargaining issue is the union's request for higher pension caps.
-The union reiterated on Tuesday that demands on wages and pensions remain stumbling blocks.

-The CP strike is the latest blow to Canada's battered supply chain, which last year weathered floods in British Columbia that suspended access to the country's biggest port.
+Normal operations will continue at CP during the arbitration period, Canada's Minister of Labour Seamus O'Regan Jr, who mediated the talks, said in a statement.
+The agreement comes as global supply chain woes have battered the rail sector and industries that depend on it to transport everything from cars to coal.

+The world's biggest fertilizer producer, Canada's Nutrien Ltd, said last week that it might need to reduce potash production at its mines in the province of Saskatchewan if CP went into a shutdown that lasted longer than a few days.
+Canada, the largest country by area after Russia, depends heavily on rail to move commodities and manufactured goods to ports.
+CP's network runs across much of southern Canada and extends as far south as Kansas City in the United States.

 The country's last major railway labor disruption was an eight-day Canadian National Railway Co strike in 2019.
-However, there have been 12 stoppages due to poor weather, blockades, or labor issues, according to the Western Canadian Wheat Growers Association.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)